 The Mono-Inyo chain has erupted at intervals of 700 to 250 years over the last 3,000 years.
-Mammoth Mountain was formed by numerous eruptions 220,000 to 50,000 years ago.
-Mono and Inyo Craters were created between 400,000 and 5,000 years ago, and the latest eruptions took place about 600 years ago.
-The most recent eruptions in the chain occurred with the formation of Mono Lake's Paoha Island about 250 years ago.
+Mammoth Mountain was formed by numerous eruptions 100,000 to 50,000 years ago, during which it erupted approximately 25 times.
+Basaltic vents around the mountain erupted approximately 35 times between 235,000 and 8,000 years ago, which contributed to the formation of the Red Cones.
+Mono and Inyo Craters were created between 400,000 and 5,000 years ago, and the latest eruptions took place about 8,000 years ago.
+The most recent activity in the chain occurred with the formation of Mono Lake's Paoha Island about 350 years ago.